Kacper-Mila/extract-mails-from-pdf/README.md

 # Email Extractor from PDF

 Extract every email address from PDF files.
+For scanned files, it converts every page into a photo, then uses Tesseract to extract text from the photo.

 ## Prerequisites